Redirecting you to

 This situation was very common several years ago, and it was how many viruses were spread.
 This is why most of the internet has moved away from Flash, so that the code could not be continually exploited for viruses.

-How to Prevent Malware & Viruses
+How to prevent malware & viruses

 With all these threats out there, how can you ensure internet security?
 If you are a website owner, then the best thing you can do is keep your website updated and monitored with a good detection system like Sectigo’s SiteLock Website Security plan.